padogrid/bundle-jet-3-cluster-trade/README.md

 # Jet Cluster: trade

-‼️  **Deprecated.** As of PadoGrid v1.0.0, Jet 3.x and Jet 4.x are no longer supported.
-To bundle runs only on PadoGrid v0.9.x.
-The `trade` cluster bundle installs a Jet cluster that includes the `build_app` script to clone and build the `realtime-trade-monitor` project maintained at the GitHub URL shown below.
+‼️  **Deprecated.** *As of PadoGrid v1.0.0, Jet 3.x and Jet 4.x are no longer supported.
+This bundle runs only on PadoGrid v0.9.x.* The `trade` cluster bundle installs a Jet cluster that includes the `build_app` script to clone and build the `realtime-trade-monitor` project maintained at the GitHub URL shown below.

 [https://github.com/cangencer/realtime-trade-monitor.git](https://github.com/cangencer/realtime-trade-monitor.git)